valdisiljuconoks/localization-provider-core/README.md

 }
 ```

-You can grab some snippets form this sample `Startup.cs` file (based ASP.NET Core 3.1):
+You can grab some snippets from this sample `Startup.cs` file:

 ```csharp
 using System.Collections.Generic;